 Theatres and cinemas

-Tye and exhaust fitting
+Tyre and exhaust fitting

 Construction and demolition

-The NNDC Environmental Health Enforcement Policy sets out principles of good enforcement and details how issues of Enforcement will be dealt with at NNDC.
+The NNDC Environmental Health Enforcement Policy sets out principles of good enforcement and details how issues of enforcement will be dealt with at NNDC.